 June 28, 1969 - Police raid the Stonewall Inn in New York City.
 Protests and demonstrations begin, and it later becomes known as the impetus for the gay civil rights movement in the United States.

 1969 - The "Los Angeles Advocate," founded in 1967, is renamed "The Advocate."
-It is considered the oldest continuing LGBTQ publication that began as a newsletter published by the activist group Personal Rights in Defense and Education (PRIDE).
+It is considered the oldest continuing LGBTQ publication that began as a newsletter published by the activist group Personal Rights in Defense and Education (PRIDE) in 1966.

 June 28, 1970 - Community members in New York City march through the local streets to recognize the one-year anniversary of the Stonewall riots.
 This event is named Christopher Street Liberation Day and is now considered the first gay pride parade.